NSombekke/Logic-LLM/blogpost.md

 ## <a name="ltl">Linear Temporal Logic</a>
 We extend the Logic-LLM by introducing Linear-time Temporal Logic (LTL).
  Linear-time Temporal Logic extends standard propositional logic to express properties that hold over trajectories across time.
-LTL adheres to the following grammar:
+Formulas in LTL over the set of atomic propositions (P) adhere to the following grammar:

 | Syntax        | Description           |